anthoor/www/readme.rst

 Release Information
 *******************

-The latest version of CSEDL Manager is v 1.8 release on 23-07-2015.
+The latest version of CSEDL Manager is v 2.1.2 released on 02-08-2015.
 The software is still under testing and should be used with care.
-Next release will be v2.0 after complete testing of the software.

 Meanwhile, you can report any issues you found using `GitHub Issues <https://github.com/lalluanthoor/www/issues>`_ page.

 *********
 Changelog
 *********

+* Commit: 02-08-2015 3.45PM - Release v2.1.2

+  * minified css and js
+  * updated DB in ``db_backup`` folder

 * Commit: 02-08-2015 10.45AM - Release v2.1.1